kanglicheng/code-school/react/projects/bench_bnb/bench_bnb_ii.md

 //...
 ```

-The first parameter, `filter`, will tell our `FilterReducer` which property to update, and the second parameter, `value`, will specify the value of that filter.
+The first parameter, `filter`, will tell our `filterReducer` which property to update, and the second parameter, `value`, will specify the value of that filter.

-Start by refactoring the `FilterReducer` and `SearchContainer` to use this new action creator instead of `updateBounds`.
+Start by refactoring the `filterReducer` and `SearchContainer` to use this new action creator instead of `updateBounds`.
-Your `FilterReducer` should have a default state that looks like:
+Your `filterReducer` should have a default state that looks like:

 ```
 {